-The spatial distribution of each fuel type is shown on Figure 6, which identifies unique fuel types.
-Fire predictions on this Preserve indicate that approximately two-thirds of the Preserve as well as adjoining areas to the Preserve would burn with extreme fire behavior (greater than 20-feet flame lengths).
-This is primarily due to the dominance of the Very High Shrub fuel type, which is predicted to exhibit extreme fire behavior, except where cactus is present in significant quantities.
+The spatial distribution of each fuel type is shown in Figure 6, which identifies unique fuel types.
+Fire predictions on the Preserve indicate that much of the southeast corner of the Preserve as well as adjoining areas to the Preserve would burn with extreme fire behavior (greater than 20-foot flame lengths).
+This is primarily due to the presence of sagebrush/chaparral and mixed chaparral fuel types.
+Sagebrush is the main fuel type throughout the Preserve.
+While flame lengths are predicted to be shorter than eight feet for this habitat type, it would be prudent to expect both shrub-dominated vegetation types to exhibit extreme fire behavior, except for where cactus is present in significant quantities.
 Cactus moderates fire behavior because of its high moisture content.
-Scrub Oak Chaparral is the main fuel type throughout the Preserve, with a significant swathe of Mixed Sage Scrub running through the center of the Preserve.
-As discussed below, while flame lengths are predicted to be shorter than 8 feet for this latter vegetation type in northeasterly wind scenarios, it would be prudent to expect both vegetation types to exhibit more serious fire behavior in uphill wind scenarios, with rapid rates of spread throughout the Preserve.
-See Figures 7a and 7b for a map of predicted flame lengths on the Preserve based on FlamMap fire behavior modeling software.
+See Figures 7a and 7b for a map of predicted flame lengths on the Preserve, based on FlamMap fire behavior modeling software.

 Figure 6.
-Bobcat Ridge Preserve map showing fuel model classification based on vegetation.
+Trabuco Rose Preserve map showing fuel model classification based on vegetation.